oysterprotocol/brokernode/README.md

 # Starts the brokernode on port 3000
 docker-compose up —build

+# Executing commands in the app container
+# Use `docker-compose exec YOUR_COMMAND`
+# Eg: To run buffalo's test suite, run:
+docker-compose exec app buffalo test

 # Get a bash shell in the app container
 docker-compose exec app bash